kornilov-mr/Data-Visualization-in-python/readMe.md

 ## To Run a project as a course creator

-For using this project you need jetbrains academy plugen in your **PyCharm** <br>
+To run this project you need jetbrains academy plugin in your **PyCharm** <br>
 <a href="https://plugins.jetbrains.com/plugin/10081-jetbrains-academy/docs/"> installation guide</a>

-If you have the plugen, simply clone the project.
+If you have the plugin, simply clone the project.

 ```bash
 git clone https://github.com/kornilov-mr/Data-Visualization-in-python.git